ministryofjustice/court-case-matcher/src/test/resources/replay404hearings/README.md

 // TODO check query is up-to-date

-Export the results of this query to CSV, then write an endpoint on `court-case-matcher`.
+Export the results of this query to CSV, making sure to take into account the 30,000 results limit.
+Then write an endpoint on `court-case-matcher`.

 - Subscribe `court-case-matcher` to an empty queue to avoid race conditions when processing updates
 - Post the CSV to the `/replay404hearings` endpoint.